 Select a disabled application and

-Enablethe application so that it can be enforced according to your configured security policies.
+Enableit so that the firewall can manage the application according to your configured security policies.

 Import an application

 Import.
 Browse to select the file, and select the target virtual system from the

 To export an application, select this option for the application and click

 Export.
 Follow the prompts to save the file.